digiscot/digiscot-website/pages/internships.md

 ---
-layout: internships
+layout: page
-title: Let's Get Digital internships
+title: Business Growth Internships
 excerpt: Charities and voluntary organisations have a huge amount to gain if they can make the most of new digital opportunities.
 alert: Currently accepting applications from host organisations in the Highlands and Islands.
-permalink: /internships/
+permalink: /resources/internships/
 ---

 Let’s Get Digital, supported by Scottish Government and ERDF, is our business growth programme for charities and voluntary organisations.
 It's an opportunity to tap into knowledge, expertise and enthusiasm to boost business growth and competitiveness in the third sector, and to increase digital skills and capability.